ChrisBall/ToffeePhonic/docs/Build.md

 ![cutting tracks between buttons](img/004.jpg)

-1. Solder the buttons in place (make sure they're flush with the board).
+1. Solder the buttons in place.
+Make sure they're flush with the board, and that the solder does not spill over the cut track.

 1. Remove the plastic spacer from the I2C OLED display.
 Usually I begin by (carefully) levering this off with some wire cutters and pull it off with pliers once it's loose.
-Be warned - the glass parts of the OLED display are VERY fragile and can stop the display from functioning if broken.
+Be warned - the glass corners of the OLED display are VERY fragile and can stop the display from functioning if broken.
+It's a good idea to inspect your display as you open it in case it's been damaged during transit.

 ![removing header spacer](img/005.jpg)